davidlebourdais/ExtendedWPFConverters/README.md

 **Note**

-> This converter supports bidirectional string translations when a proper translation fetcher is provided as converter parameter and a culture information is set for the application.
+> These converters support bidirectional string translations when a proper translation fetcher is provided as converter parameter and a culture information is set for the application.
 See the list of accepted types for this fetcher in the documentation of the [CheckFetcherFormat method](ExtendedWPFConverters/StringConverters/Utils/StringTranslationHelper.cs).

 ## That's it!
 Hope you will enjoy these converters!